-I may consider myself a Hong Konger as I grew up in this city, but what you might not know is that I was born in Taipei and visit at least 4-5 times a year.
-While I’ve touched on one of my favorite aspects of traveling to Taiwan (Read on: Top Things to Eat in Taiwan: A Totally Unbiased List), I realized that I haven’t yet put together a guide of some of the best things you should do in the capital city.
+I may have grown up in Hong Kong, but what you might not know is that I was born in Taipei and visit at least 4-5 times a year!
+While I’ve touched on one of my favorite aspects of traveling to Taiwan (Read on: Top Things to Eat in Taiwan: A Totally Unbiased List), here is my insider’s guide to the best things you should do in the capital city (especially if you’re short on time).

-It is an incredibly vibrant city with tons to see and do (and eat) – if you are visiting this part of the world then Taipei is a city not to be skipped!
+Taipei is an incredibly vibrant city with tons to see and do (and eat), and is so underrated it’s not even funny.
+If you are visiting this part of the world then Taipei is a city not to be skipped!
 Here are some top tips if you only have 48 hours in Taipei.

 Quick tips for your Taipei trip

-- Taipei gets 4 seasons!
-Unlike the south of Taiwan where it is mostly hot and humid all year round, Taipei experiences warm summers and cold winters.
+🌤️ Taipei gets 4 seasons!
+Unlike the south of Taiwan where it is mostly hot and humid all year round, Taipei experiences warm (and rainy) summers and cold winters.
 You’ll need to pack appropriately and bring a thick jacket if you’re visiting between December and March.
+The best time to visit Taipei for milder weather is from March to early June, and September to early December.

-- Where to stay in Taipei: There are tons of great accommodation options in Taipei – if you want to stay somewhere central look into hotels and AirBnBs in the Xinyi, Da’an and Zhongzheng districts.
+🛏️ Booking hotels in Taipei: I can personally recommend these fantastic hotels in Taipei – Hotel Cozzi Minsheng (a Taipei boutique hotel steps away from the Xingtian Temple), Hotel Cozzi Zhongxiao (perfectly located near the Huashan 1914 Creative Park), Fullerton North (a modern, upscale boutique hotel with excellent service) and ILLUME Taipei (luxury hotel with all the facilities – perfect if you’re traveling to Taipei with kids).
+There are tons of other great accommodation options in Taipei – if you want to stay somewhere central look into hotels and AirBnBs in the Xinyi, Da’an, Zhongshan and Zhongzheng districts.
 You’ll be close to most of the attractions in Taipei and these areas are well connected by subway.
-Here are even more Taipei hotel options!
+Read on for more tried-and-tested recommendations, or check out more Taipei hotel options here.

 How to get around Taipei

-The fastest and most efficient way to get into Taipei from the airport and around town is via the MRT subway system, which connects up with the intercity railway system as well.
+The fastest and most efficient way to get around town is via the MRT subway system, which connects up with the intercity railway system as well.
 Buses and taxis are also plentiful, safe, clean and very budget friendly, and Uber can be used anywhere within the city.
+You should set aside travel time as the traffic can be at a standstill in the city, especially during rush hour.

-You can buy a 48 hour Taipei tourist MRT pass for NTD280 (around US$9) which allows you to take as many metro trips as you like.
-There are other multi-day passes available, just ask the counter or refer to the photo above!
+Alternatively, you can also buy a 48 hour Taipei tourist MRT pass for NTD280 (around US$9) from any MRT information counter which allows you to take as many metro trips as you like.
+There are other multi-day passes available, just ask the counter or refer to the photo above.

 Taipei is a sprawling city but is fairly walk-able if you have the time; while it may be hard to cross the entire city on foot, it isn’t hard to get from, say, Taipei 101 to Ximending.